alfonsrv/crypto-tracker/README.md

 ### Setup

-All relevant parameters are controlled via environment variables that are automatically passed to the docker-compose stack.
+All relevant parameters are controlled via environment variables that are passed to the docker-compose stack.
+For further reference review the `config/settings.py` file.

 ```bash
 mv dotenv-sample .env